 So, in fact, Christmas had absolutely no roots in Christianity, but rather in the worship of Lucifer, commonly referred to as Satan, and a couple Roman gods who both symbolize Lucifer.
 Every tradition from the Christmas tree to gift-giving to even the nativity scene really came from pagan origins, and originated when Constantine tacked on a Christian name to the pagan holidays.

 Why did all this happen?
 It is very possible that Satan, the enemy of God, realized he had been taken.
 He realized he was losing the war on humanity.
 Even despite urging Nero in 70 AD to massacre and torture Christians, and outright banning the religion of Christianity, still nearly 250 years later Christianity was not dying out, but growing, despite persecution.

 As a result, Satan realized he needed to change his tactics.
 Oppression and illegality wasn’t working; it was not quashing Christianity, just making more martyrs and saints.
 So, Satan used Constantine, who was from his early years a devout Luciferian sun god worshiper, to make Christianity quasi-legal and then corrupt it to its very core with Luciferian beliefs from various cultures.

 Why do I say quasi-legal?
-It is quasi-legal because true zealous Christians – those who, say, desire to worship on the true Sabbath, or follow Biblical principles that went against the new Christian-pagan fusion, were actually deemed lawbreakers.
+It is quasi-legal because true zealous Christians – those who, say, desired to worship on the true Sabbath, or follow Biblical principles that went against the new Christian-pagan fusion, were actually deemed lawbreakers.
 While the name of Christianity was no longer a persecuted religion, the true Christians who still followed the Bible and not the new corrupted Christianity, were imprisoned, killed, or banished, and even ostracized from the church.